DeQuackDealer/AegisOS/replit.md

 - System Requirements (Minimum, 4K Gaming, Dual GPU)
 - FAQ section (6 questions)
 - Controller Support, Streaming, Performance sections

+### Legal & Marketing Notes (Updated Dec 2025)
+- **Anti-cheat claims**: Only claim EAC, BattlEye, GameGuard, PunkBuster support.
+Valorant/Fortnite do NOT work on Linux due to kernel-level anti-cheat.
+- **Emulators**: Use Suyu (Switch) and Lime3DS (3DS) instead of Yuzu/Citra which were legally shut down by Nintendo.
+- **Performance claims**: Use "High compatibility" and "Low latency" instead of specific percentages or milliseconds.
+- **Benchmarks**: All benchmarks marked as "Estimated" with disclaimer about hardware variance.
+- **Update guarantee**: Guaranteed updates through January 1, 2028 with "likely continuation beyond" language.
+- **RGB support**: All RGB is via OpenRGB (community-driven), not official vendor integrations.

 ## System Architecture